ithirzty/bah/README.md

 To install bah on your machine, get the terminal warmed up 🔥 , stretch your fingers up 🏋‍♂ and paste this 😎:
 ### Linux
+> Note that if you have pacman/apt installed on your system, gcc and such will be automatically installed.
 ```sh
 git clone https://github.com/ithirzty/bah
 cd ./bah